-The IPD 992 Carrera plenum is a great upgrade to reduce turbo lag and gain some power through a more effecient, optimized design of the plenum.
+The IPD 992 Carrera plenum is a great upgrade to reduce turbo lag and gain some power through a more efficient, optimized design of the plenum.

 From IPD Plenums:

-Like all IPD Plenums, the 992 Plenum is a product of efficiency that produces substantial HP and TQ gains through a superior and patented “Y” design that manages and delivers optimized air flow for enhanced engine performance.
-The Plenum has been proven to delivered substantial net performance gains across both power bands and is guaranteed to elevate the driving experience of any Carrera.
+Like all IPD Plenums, the 992 Plenum is a product of efficiency that produces substantial HP and TQ gains through a superior and patented “Y” design that manages and delivers optimized airflow for enhanced engine performance.
+The Plenum has been proven to deliver substantial net performance gains across both power bands and is guaranteed to elevate the driving experience of any Carrera.

 Development started with a 1D simulation to optimize the treatment of pulse peaks in the intake tract using different pipe geometry and known engine parameters of the 992.
 We then graduated to optimizing 2D slices of the plenum in CFD, paying special attention to places where adverse pressure gradients that might cause separation.
 This allowed us to adjust curvatures on the plenum faces and build up our understanding of what was happening inside the pipe at full throttle.